Timelord202/RGB-Calculator/README.md

+# RGB Calculators

-RGB current_screen prints your screens average RGB, and updates automatically. \n RGB image lets you select an image to find the RGB of.
+RGB current_screen prints your screens average RGB, and updates automatically, and RGB image lets you select an image to find the RGB of.